Palabras clave: comunidad sinocubana, literatura, mercantilización, Cristina García, Zoé Valdés

 [8] is one of the authors who have reflected more recurrently the Chinese contributions to Cuban culture.
 His works propose a reinterpretation of Cuba’s national identity through the incorporation of the previously ignored Chinese cultural heritage to the syncretism of the European and African cultures.
 Thus, of the three ethnic groups represented in his second novel De donde son los cantantes (From Cuba with a Song; 1967), the first to appear, the Chinese, is the most visible and the one that the implicit author finds the most fascinating.[9]
 Although both Judith A. Weiss and Roberto González Echevarría have emphasized Sarduy’s criticism and mockery of Western Orientalism, his representation of Chineseness seems to coincide, paradoxically, with the stereotype of the “Oriental sensuality” that Edward Said condemns so vehemently.
 Likewise, his depiction of Chinese characters sometimes falls within the Orientalist fascination of the West with Chinese women as exotica.
 Therefore, Sarduy’s mockery of Orientalism turns sometimes into an example of Orientalism itself, since the images of unlimited cruelty and perversity as well as those of exotic, erotic, and sensual splendor are the ones that ultimately remain in the reader’s mind.

-[10] In the case of Mayra Montero’s The Messenger, Chinese witchcraft, in its interaction with its Afro-Cuban counterpart, is the basis for the representation of Chinese folklore.
+In contrast with these works published by Hernández Catá in 1924 and by Sarduy during the 1960s, 70s, and 80s, during the second half of the 1990s and the early twenty-first century, we see the publication of several novels that are characterized by a more realistic and less essentialist approach in their representation of the Chinese culture and heritage in Cuba.[10]
+In the case of Mayra Montero’s The Messenger, Chinese witchcraft, in its interaction with its Afro-Cuban counterpart, is the basis for the representation of Chinese folklore.
 The fact that Chinese history and Chinese religion are put at the same level is evident, for instance, in the following passage, in which, almost skeptically, Enriqueta Cheng realizes not only that she belongs to the mysterious and fascinating world she is studying, but also that she is actually the product of the surprising love story narrated by her mother: “I was part of all this, this neighborhood and this house, part of the story of the frigate Oquendo, and of the enlightened journey of Sanfancón” (157).[11]
 Enriqueta, therefore, becomes a sort of national allegory through which Montero asks her compatriots to acknowledge the fact that, in one way or another, they too are the outcome of this multiplicity of migrations (including that of the “coolies”) and oppressions that have taken place in the Caribbean basin.
 In contrast with the perspective adopted by most of the literature before Mayra Montero’s, in this novel neither Santería nor the Chinese religious practices are understood—as is typical of the Eurocentric outlook—as ignorant witchcraft.
 On the contrary, the novel adopts a somewhat neutral, objective view of these beliefs, always from a prism of respect.
 In this regard, by mentioning the curse cast by a deceased white woman, the supernatural powers of Enrico Caruso’s voice, and the white witches from the Canary islands who lived in the Cuban town of Trinidad, the author eliminates the potentially Orientalist figuration of Chinese witchcraft as an exotic cultural element that is exclusive to the mysterious and “cruel” world of the Chinese.

 The colonialist discourse has often used fetish and witchcraft as marks of otherness to justify the conquest and enslavement of Third-World peoples.
 In contrast, although Montero does use the term “witchcraft,” neither Santería, nor Voodoo, nor Chinese religion is represented in The Messenger as an ignorant or primitive practice, but simply as an alternative creed.
 Thanks to her representation of the syncretism between the Chinese, black African and European religious expressions, together with her refusal to judge the actions of the two babalawos, she manages to avoid depicting these cultural practices as something exotic or typical of an underdeveloped culture.
 On the contrary, despite the fact that Yuan Pei Fu owns corrupt businesses, his powers of magic are beyond good and evil; they are simply a way to defend himself and his loved ones from danger.
 In fact, this use of religion and witchcraft as both physical and psychological defense mechanisms becomes a prism through which a good part of Cuba’s history is re-written, this time from the point of view of two of the ethnic groups (of course, it was even more fatal for indigenous groups) who suffered most dramatically the consequences of Europe’s economic and political expansion.
 Montero attempts to provide a voice for these disenfranchised social groups, at the same time that she proves that, along with the numerous deaths and unimaginable suffering, another substantial consequence of Europe’s colonialism was the fragmentation and transformation of traditional cultures into new, hybrid expressions.

 Along with the aforementioned examples of Orientalism, we also have cases of strategic self-Orientalization in Cuban art and literature.
 Thus, in the collection of “Chinese poems” Yuan Pei Fu’s Plum Tree (El ciruelo de Yuan Pei Fu;1955), Chinese Cuban Regino Pedroso (1896-1983) abandons the Modernista and avant-guard, socially committed direction of previous works, to concentrate, from a philosophical and nostalgic point of view, on the re-creation of the exotic world of his ancestors.
-In the introduction, the author challenges the innovations of contemporary avant-guard poets by claiming the central position of poetry in the culture of his ancestors: “for the man of this millenary race, poetry is not a simple game of the intellect [....] but an emotional way of feeling and seeing life.”
+In the introduction, the author challenges the innovations of contemporary avant-guard poets by claiming the central position of poetry in the culture of his ancestors: “for the man of this millenary race, poetry is not a simple game of the intellect [....] but an emotional way of feeling and seeing life.”[12]
+In fact, here Pedroso is resorting to a sort of strategic essentialism or, rather, strategic self-Orientalization to defend his own poetry as a more authentic discourse than that of his avant-guard peers.
+In this sense, at the same time that he falls into occasional essentialist views of the Chinese,[13] he claims, through a sort of affected exoticism, a Chinese space that is impenetrable for westerners but not for him, since his Chinese ancestry provides him with a cognitive ability denied to the West: “the only thing is that for Westerners it will always be difficult to penetrate the depth of his smile.”

-[14] To leave no doubt about the “genuine” Chineseness of her art, one of the pictures in the book shows the painter with a framed photograph sitting on her lap, where we can see both her Chinese father and her Creole mother.
+A more recent case of voluntary sinicization and deliberate self-Orientalization appears with the publication of Nube de otoño (Autumn Cloud; 1997), a collection of pictures of paintings by the Chinese Cuban Flora Fong García (1949-), supplemented with essays by herself and her critics.[14]
+To leave no doubt about the “genuine” Chineseness of her art, one of the pictures in the book shows the painter with a framed photograph sitting on her lap, where we can see both her Chinese father and her Creole mother.
 Although at first sight many of her paintings do not show evident signs of the professed Chinese roots, Flora Fong claims that her work is inseparable from her father’s ethnic roots since the early eighties (her artistic debut was in 1970 and she visited China for the first time in 1989).
 In fact, almost the entire foreword by the artist stands as an effort to leave no doubt about the Chinese connotations and background of her works.
 It begins with an explanation of the origin of Chinese pictographic characters (or ideograms) and its relevance to her work.[15]
 Surprisingly, only the last paragraph of the foreword makes a brief reference to the influence of tropical nature in her art, even though it truly seems to be the main source of her inspiration.
 In order to convince the readers about the connection between Chinese culture and her art, the last page of Nube de otoño consists of a list of Chinese characters she uses in her painting along with their translation.
 However, the vast majority of her paintings depict Cuban landscapes (palm trees, banana leafs, plants, forests, the ocean), with a particular emphasis on the wind (tornados, cyclones, and hurricanes).
 Incidentally, Cuban coffee rather than tea, the traditional Chinese drink, inspires many of Fong’s paintings.

 Likewise, this corpus of works reflects the malleability of so many marginal Sino-Cuban identities, forged between the gaps and interstices of at least two national cultures, which end up gaining new strength after being pushed beyond geographic and political borders by the advent of the Cuban Revolution.
 With the new migration (another one in the seemingly perpetual series), we witness the creation of a diasporic version of national identity, which incorporates new strategies to contend with the Eurocentric hegemony that has negated and silenced the Chinese (at least at an official level) since the time of their arrival.
 Therefore, the cultural production by and about the Chinese Cubans presents a challenge to national narratives posed by those interstices and connections among biographies, local and global histories, and different sociopolitical units, such as ethnicities, nation-states, and other politically- or territorially-based spaces.
 As could be expected, both fiction and reality are present not only in the cultural and discursive practices dealing with the Chinese Cubans, but also in the historiography and the testimonials.
 As an example, we have the discrepancies as to the number of Chinese that migrated to Cuba, the extent of their participation in the wars of independence, and the level of insularity of the Chinese community.
 In all, these works constitute a sort of cultural mapping of the rugged history of the Chinese colony in Cuba.
 Layer by layer, each Sino-Cuban character traces a collective identity in a process of uninterrupted articulation.
 Each one unveils a human palimpsest that reflects the evolving nature of the imaging of this ethnic group.
 At the same time, one must not forget that beyond the simple, mimetic reflection of a historical reality, these representational strategies constitute a new reality in themselves, a new history that is able to produce independent sets of meanings and regimes of representation.
 Regardless of the authors’ ethnic backgrounds, these aesthetic practices provide new histories to an oppositional discourse that challenges sanctioned versions of Cuban history based on either homogeneous cultural markers or the equally mythical binary opposition between blacks and Creoles.
 As Gustavo Geirola points out, a next step would be to compare and contrast these works with those written in China and also dealing with the Chinese migration to Cuba: “One can conjecture that there must exist artistic texts in Chinese and Japanese, that is, a cultural production in the original languages that in some instance may give an account of the tribulations of their countrymen in Latin American lands, whether they returned to their countries of origin or not.
-Naturally, this involves overcoming linguistic barriers.”
+Naturally, this involves overcoming linguistic barriers.”[16]
+Equally interesting, I would add, would be to find more cultural creations (besides The Cuban Commission Report) produced in Cuba by Chinese migrant workers and their descendents in any of the Chinese languages.

 These works also call into question nationalist projects that inexorably trap culture within the idea of national territory and the State.
 Paradoxically, most of the cultural products analyzed here were created by authors and artists who lack the epistemologically privileged perspective of being either Chinese or Chinese Cuban.
 Notable exceptions are the testimonials The Cuba Commission Report and Our History is Still Being Written, the works by Antonio Chufatt Latour and Regino Pedroso, and the paintings by Flora Fong.
 Evidently, this is a reason for caution or even skepticism.
 In this sense, Rey Chow points out: “the émigrés who can no longer claim proprietorship of Chinese culture through residency in China henceforth inhabit the melancholy position of an ethnic group that, as its identity is being ‘authenticated’ abroad, is simultaneously relegated to the existence of ethnographic specimens under the Western gaze” (15).
 Logically, several questions come to mind.
 One of them is the following: should a Chinese Cuban literature be written in Spanish or in Cantonese (or Mandarin)?
 The fact that ethnic Chinese authors like Pedroso and Chuffat Latour chose to write in Spanish may respond either to their desire to reach a broader audience in Cuba or to the fact that many members of the Sino-Cuban community could neither speak nor write Cantonese.
 Some may also wonder whether the fact that Latina authors such as Cristina García are considered an ethnic minority in the United States provides them with “ethnic immunity” (to use Dinesh D’Souza’s term) to comment on the culture of other minority groups like the Chinese Cuban.
 In this regard, Severo Sarduy, in an interview with Emir Rodríguez Monegal, has acknowledged the inevitable shortcomings that plague westerners when dealing with the apprehension of Eastern cultures: